 I also have shelves full of finished pieces waiting patiently for new homes or to travel to shops and galleries across the UK.

-After the stone is carefully selected the is glass chosen and cut by hand, it then has any sharp edges smoothed on the grinder and is checked for size and shape ensuring a good fit with its neighbours.
+After the idea has formed the is glass chosen and cut by hand, it then has any sharp edges smoothed on the grinder and is checked for size and shape ensuring a good fit with its neighbours.

 And there you have it, a little peak into where every piece of Cheryl Steventon Glass starts its life.
 But from there who knows where it will go?
 Some have travelled to Australia, Canada and America, some have been seen in exhibitions across the UK and some I can't bear to part with so they stay right here and help to inspire the next generation.
 Thank you for coming to visit, please feel free to pop in again!